wix/react-native-ui-lib/README.md

 Will generate this text <br>
 <img src="https://cloud.githubusercontent.com/assets/1780255/24792314/296b7ebc-1b86-11e7-8580-9252d1ddf5d9.png" width="250"/>

+It will use the _h1_ preset for typography and the _pink_ color value we set to style the Text element.
 <br>

 # Modifiers
 As you probably noticed already, we translate our style presets into modifiers. <br>